mylanconnolly/hl7/README.md

 # HL7

 This is a basic HL7 parser written in Go.
+There are no external dependencies, only the standard library is used.

+This parser accepts an `io.Reader` as the input, so anything that follows that interface should be usable here.

 ## Installation